oasisprotocol/old-docs/src/operators/joining-the-testnet.md

 ### grepping for the Node's Identity

-Finally to see if the node is properly registered, run the command (you may need to be in a docker container if you are using that):
+Finally to see if the node is properly registered, run the command:

 ```bash
 $ export NODE_PUB_KEY="s+vZ71qeZnlq0HmQSDBiWn2OKcy3fXOuPMu76/5GkUI="